steaks/leo-query/docs/next/guide/setupWithNextJs.md

   );
 };
 ```
+## Alternative Ways to Pass Server-Side Data

+The easiest way is to pass server-side data is through the provider.
+If this isn't possible you can pass it to the [hook](/latest/guide/initialData#hook) when you access data or [manually](/latest/advancedConcepts/manualUpdates) in a `useEffect`.

-## Passing Initial Data
+### Passing Data to the hook

-When working with Next.js, you often want to fetch initial data in a server component and pass it to your client components to avoid unnecessary fetches.
-With Leo Query you can pass an `initialValue` to your hook.

-### Example
+Pass server-side data to the hook's `initialValue` option.

 ```typescript
 //page.tsx